rtirrell/databasr/README.md

 # databasr
-databasr is a database abstraction and ORM for R.
+databasr is a database abstraction and pseudo-ORM package for R.
 Features currently supported to some degree on **MySQL** include:

 * An expressive syntax using standard R functions wherever possible.
-* Proxying of results and pseudointelligent handling of database sessions.
+* Proxying of results and management of database sessions.
 * Table introspection and, optionally, 'live' updates to tables.